Posts

 “When the first Superman movie came out, I was frequently asked, ‘what is a hero?’
 I remember the glib response I repeated so many times.
 The answer was that a hero is someone who commits the courageous action without considering the consequences – the soldier who crawls out of the foxhole to drag an injured buddy to safety.
 Now my definition is completely different.
 I think a hero is an ordinary individual who finds strength to persevere and endure in spite of overwhelming obstacles.”

-• non-compliance under the equality act 2010.
+• Non-compliance under the equality act 2010.

 • Attrition of staff who can add value to our organisations.

-• loss of competitive advantage and innovation.
+• Loss of competitive advantage and innovation.

 To this point, we have discussed supporting the individual.
-It is important that changes to support the individual are not sticking plasters but instead part of an organisational wide environmental support.
+It is important that changes to support the individual are not sticking plasters, but instead part of an organisational wide environmental support.

 The road to success